Legal Productivity: 10 Tips Gleaned from the Software Industry

 The idea behind the article is this: designing and delivering software is not an easy task.
 Over the years, project methodologies, techniques, and creative tools have emerged to help software teams manage projects and avoid failure.

 The article we authored shares some of our practices we use as a software organization, with an eye towards applying them in a law firm.
 These ten tips below originally appeared in Peer to Peer in their March 2009 issue.
-A pdf of the print copy can be obtained here.

 1) Hold a Daily Standup